The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 And the solution was both ambitious and highly commendable.
 It was decided to transform the hillside into a multi-functional new green space - an aesthetically pleasing Botanical Garden for the public to enjoy, and a site of scientific importance.
 Specifically, it was decided to make it a Palmetum - a garden which specialises in palm trees.
-A list of all the aims and objectives intended for the new development are listed in the blue box below.
+A list of all the aims and objectives intended for the new development can be found later in the article.

 But then the set backs began.
-The larger palms experienced considerable die back due to the severe shock of transplantation.
-Although the climate of Tenerife is equable and conducive to good growth by many palm species, the exposed hilltop experienced strong winds and at this time there were no effective windbreaks in place.
-And of course the nature of the underlying landfill site meant that the ground they were growing on had no ecological maturity.
+The larger palms suffered considerable die back due to the severe shock of transplantation.
+Although the climate of Tenerife is generally equable and conducive to good growth, the very exposed hilltop experienced strong winds and at this time there were no effective windbreaks in place.
+And of course the nature of the underlying landfill site meant that the ground had no ecological maturity.
 The sight of dead or dying trees led to some loss of enthusiasm.

 And then came the biggest set back of all.
-The huge cost of the excavations, landfill detoxification and large scale plantings, meant that the Palmetum rapidly absorbed all of the money which was thrown at it.
+The huge cost of excavations, landfill detoxification and large scale plantings, meant that the Palmetum rapidly absorbed all of the money which had been thrown at it.
 In 1999 the project ran out of funds, and significant work came to a halt.
 Effective irrigation was still not up and running, and drought and neglect meant that many specimens died, or were only saved by relocating them back to other gardens.
 40% of the hillside had still not been landscaped or planted.
-Two further brief periods of design and development did occur in 2000 and 2002, but these were hampered by lack of money and no technical direction, and for most of the time devoted supporters of the project just did what they could to maintain the collection whilst waiting for better times.
+Two further brief periods of design and development did occur in 2000 and 2002, but these were hampered by lack of money and no technical direction, and for most of that period, devoted supporters of the project just did what they could to maintain the collection whilst waiting for better times.
 Effectively the Palmetum stagnated for seven years.
-During the period 1999 to 2007, the number of palm species on the hill declined from about 460 to 296 and things looked bleak for the ambitious project.
+During the period 1999 to 2007, the number of palm species on the hill declined from about 460 to 296 and things began to look bleak for the ambitious project.

 Prior to its development and during the stages of landscaping and planting, a number of economic, aesthetic and conservationist goals were set for the Palmetum.
 Key aims are listed here:

-- As a scientific and cultural institute, a botanic garden such as this would be a prestigious enhancement to the reputation of the city and the island.
+- As a scientific and cultural institute, a botanic garden such as this would enhance the reputation of the city and the whole island.

 - Tourism was becoming the most important source of income for this sub-tropical island, and a Palmetum would hopefully be a significant new attraction to draw visitors to Santa Cruz and the surrounding area.